sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ## 2.1 Deploy CE Tenant on VMware

-In this section, we will create a Secure Mesh Site v2 in the F5 Distributed Cloud and deploy it in VMware Datacenter.
+In this section, we will create a Secure Mesh Site v2 in F5 Distributed Cloud and deploy it in a VMware data center.
 The Secure Mesh Site will connect to the BIG-IP Virtual Server we created in the previous section.

 ### 2.1.1 Create Secure Mesh Site in F5 Distributed Cloud

-Open F5 Distributed Cloud Console and navigate to the `Multi-Cloud Network Connect`.
-In the left navigation pane, click on `Site Management` and then click on `Secure Mesh Sites v2`.
-In the `Secure Mesh Sites v2` page, click on the `Add Secure Mesh Site` button.
+Open the F5 Distributed Cloud console and navigate to `Multi-Cloud Network Connect`.
+In the left navigation pane, click `Site Management`, then click `Secure Mesh Sites v2`.
+On the `Secure Mesh Sites v2` page, click `Add Secure Mesh Site`.

 ![vmware-01](./assets/vmware-01.png)

-Fill the name of the site and assign custom label `dc == dc1-dmz`.
+Enter a site name and assign the custom label `dc == dc1-dmz`.

 ![vmware-02](./assets/vmware-02.png)

-Select the provider as `VMWare`.
-Leave other fields as default.
+Select the provider as `VMware`.
+Leave other fields at their defaults.

 ![vmware-03](./assets/vmware-03.png)

-Click on the `Add Secure Mesh Site` button to apply the changes.
+Click `Add Secure Mesh Site` to apply the changes.

 ![vmware-04](./assets/vmware-04.png)

-Open the action menu of the created site and click on `Download Image`.
-Save the image to your local machine, you will need it later.
+Open the action menu of the created site and click `Download Image`.
+Save the image to your local machine.
+You will need it later.

 ![vmware-05](./assets/vmware-07.png)

-While image is downloading, open the action menu again and click on `Generate Node Token`.
+While the image is downloading, open the action menu again and click `Generate Node Token`.

 ![vmware-06](./assets/vmware-06.png)

-Click `Copy Token` from the `Generate Node Token` dialog to save the token to your clipboard.
+Click `Copy Token` in the `Generate Node Token` dialog to save the token to your clipboard.

 ![vmware-07](./assets/vmware-05.png)